Elijah Mitchell Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 Recent Performances

-- In last week's outing against the Colts, Mitchell carried the ball 18 times for 107 yards (5.9 yards per carry) and scored one touchdown.
+- Against the Colts last week, Mitchell rushed 18 times for 107 yards (5.9 yards per attempt) and scored one touchdown.

-- Mitchell has 150 rushing yards on 27 attempts (50.0 yards per carry) and one touchdown during his last three games.
+- During his last three games, Mitchell has 150 rushing yards (50.0 per game) on 27 carries with one touchdown.

 Mitchell's San Francisco Teammates